 HubSpot Lifecycle Stages: How to use them for maximum performance

-HubSpot helps you manage your contacts and their lifecycle stages as they move through the buying cycle.
+HubSpot helps you manage your contacts and their lifecycle stages as they move through the buyer's journey.

-Let’s discuss what a HubSpot lifecycle stage is and how you can use them to level up your marketing and sales efforts to provide a personalised experience for each of your prospects.
+Let’s discuss what a HubSpot lifecycle stage is and how you can use them to personalise and enhance your marketing and sales efforts.

 What is a HubSpot lifecycle stage?

-A lifecycle stage helps you organise and segment your contacts based on where they are in your buyer’s journey.
-HubSpot lifecycle stages are one of those pesky HubSpot properties that you can not edit.
-So you have to work with them.
+A HubSpot lifecycle stage is a CRM property that helps you organise and segment your contacts based on where they are in your sales and marketing process.

 - Marketing Qualified Lead (MQL)